CanDIG/canarie_rdm_2018/text/03_scoring_criteria.md

 Requests entering CHORD will pass through the API Gateway infrastructure developed by CanDIG, based on [Tyk](https://tyk.io), a feature-rich, highly-configurable open-source package deployable both as containers and on bare metal.
-Authentication is performd by OpenID connect via trusted Identity Providers; in Activity 2.2, CHORD will build on GenAP's work with the Canadian Access Federation to allow authentication into CanDIG services by the broader Canadian research community.
+Authentication is performed by OpenID connect via trusted Identity Providers; in Activity 2.2, CHORD will build on GenAP's work with the Canadian Access Federation to allow authentication into CanDIG services by the broader Canadian research community.